moonbeeper/naive-auth/README.md

 ### Backend

 To run it in development you'll need to first spin up the database, Redis and Mailpit.
-You can do this with docker compose:
+You can do this with docker compose (the files are in the `docker` folder):

 > Mailpit is the email SMTP server that we'll be using in development.
 You can access it at `http://localhost:8025/`